 The day started with a description of how Collaboratory came to life.
-Jasminetalked about how her transdisciplinary background and methods of open and playcentric designs made it impossible to operate and survive economically within the traditional systems in Sweden and how this led to the creation of Story architects think and do collaboratory in 2011.
+Jasmine talked about how her transdisciplinary background and methods of open and playcentric designs made it impossible to operate and survive economically within the traditional systems in Sweden and how this led to the creation of a think and do collaboratory.
 Examples of her co-creative projects that were mentioned are Axion and Learn Do Share.

-To create a cross-generational and transdisciplinary platform for innovation, a next generation maker space, the process of making Collaboratory was opened up to the users in 2013 when Gothenburg Film Studios generously invited the growing community to move into the current space in the Gothenburg film and games village at Lindholmen.
+To create a cross-generational and transdisciplinary platform for innovation, a next generation maker space, the process of making Collaboratory was opened up to the users in 2013 when Gothenburg Film Studios invited the growing community to move from Jasmines office to the current space in the Gothenburg film and games village at Lindholmen.

 After scanning the city of Gothenburg for an office in 2011 and also working on film projects here from 2008, Jasmine found this area to be the most interesting spot for her company to set roots.
 The development of Lindholmen has been very interesting to follow and there can be a very bright future here if the residents learn how to communicate and collaborate in more effective ways.
 Collaboratory resides at the intersection of the ruff industrial and the clean corporate, of industry and academia, of science and storytelling.

 Then partners and members of Collaboratory continued the introduction.
-Early in the process Story architect and Gothenburg Film Studios partnered with Interactive Institute Swedish ICT who moved parts of their activities and tools to Collaboratory, and together with Jasmine and the current members are responsible for most activities in the space, and generously shares their equipment.
+Story architect and Gothenburg Film Studios also collaborated with Gothenburg University, Chalmers and Interactive Institute Swedish ICT who also run activities in the space.
 An awesome initiative by Interactive Institute that was presented is Hackerklubben where kids learn coding by making games and other creative works.
 The member Erik also talked about the game jams we host, Henrik talked about his motivation for helping with renovating the space, Robert showed the Human and Machine project, Samantha talked about the importance of finding a community when you move to a new country, HDK students presented their study of the Collaboratory model, Olof from Chalmers talked about why academia values partnership with Collaboratory and board members Allen and Mats talked about their motivation for supporting the initiative.

 Then David and Fernando presented Semcons work and talked about open innovation and how Collaboratory is a good free zone and space for prototyping ideas and collaborating outside of a big company’s constraints.